 - Lavish lifestyles Without Frosting (money)

-If you have no children and experienced any of the above you have two choices.
+If you have no children and have experienced any of the above, you have two choices.

 Embrace the same type of lifestyle or evolve and break the chain.

-All you really want to know when you start out with a budget is how much money you net each month and your fixed and variable expenses.
+When you start with a budget, you really want to know how much money you net each month and your fixed and variable expenses.